You are in Good Hands.

 There’s a possibility that the adversity we are facing may be a test of our faith and commitment to God.
 God will allow pain, suffering and sorrow, but He will protect us in the midst of it.
 Life is never fair here on earth.
 While in the doldrums, we have to be resolute to not give Satan what he wants—drifting away from God because we are offended.
 God gives and takes away, as Job well put it.
 We are not entitled to anything, but for God’s Goodness we can draw a breath.
 When we have overcome by trusting God, He will honor our humility for surrendering to His Will.
 Job’s life was restored to Him in great measure.
 He lived to see four generations of his children, with the most beautiful daughters in the land, and had much wealth.
 No matter what happens, keep God first and don’t waver on His Faithfulness.

-So we are not poor but rich in Christ.
+We are not poor, but rich in Christ.
 The manifold Goodness and Power of God abounds in us through The Love of God and Our Lord Jesus.
-We are strengthened by His Might and our needs are supplied by His Glorious Riches.
+We are strengthened by His Might and our needs are supplied according to His Glorious Riches.
 We should not fear adversity or scarcity.
 We have an abundant life in Christ Jesus.
 He brings us out of the wilderness so that we can enter into the place of rest, by faith and submission to Him.
 We are never in a permanent state of afflictions, because God Who creates yearly seasons, has new beginnings for each of us.
 We give thanks with the little we have, by giving it to Him.
 We live in the divine nature that is in union with Christ.
 Though we live in this world we are not constrained by our circumstances.
 Our cup (our being) overflows with joy, peace, love, patience, faith and hope in the confidence we have in Him.
 Our God is exceeding in Power, Love and Goodness.

 2 Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.
 3 His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue; 4 by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust (2 Peter 1).